 Novo Nordisk A/S - The Company acquired exclusive patent rights to develop and commercialize afegostat for all human indications.
 Under this agreement, to date the Company paid \$0.4 million in license fees which were expensed as research and development expense.
 The Company is also required to make milestone payments based on clinical progress of afegostat, with a payment due after initiation of a Phase 3 clinical trial for afegostat for the treatment of Gaucher disease, and a payment due upon each filing for regulatory approval of afegostat for the treatment of Gaucher disease in any of the US, Europe or Japan.
-An additional payment is due upon approval of afegostat for the treatment of Gaucher disease in either Europe or Japan.
+An additional payment is due upon approval of afegostat for the treatment of Gaucher disease in the U.S. and a payment is also due upon each approval of afegostat for the treatment of Gaucher disease in either Europe or Japan.
 Assuming successful development of afegostat for the treatment of Gaucher disease in the U.S., Europe and Japan, total milestone payments would be \$7.8 million.
 The Company is also required to pay royalties on net sales.
 This license will terminate in 2016.